How To Get Into Airport Lounges On Your Next Trip

 • First Class / Premium Ticket Access

-If you are new to this, you likely will fall under the first category unless you fly international business class often or have top-tier airline status.
+If you are new to this, you will likely fall into the first category unless you fly international business class often or have top-tier airline status.
 In both of those cases, you would usually know how to get into airport lounges and use them often!

 Please note that most lounges allow access up to 3 hours before your initial flight or on a same-day layover.
 However, there are some exceptions!

 Also, each card, club, or airline has different rules about guests, including kids.
-I can’t possibly list them all here, but I will touch on the rules for the most common.
-So, please read through and consider the guest policies, credit card authorized user costs, etc.
+I can’t list them all here, but I will touch on the rules for the most common ones.
+So, please read through and consider the guest policies, credit card authorized-user fees, etc.

-At the end of this post, I share my three favorite travel credit cards for families to get airport lounge access.
-We do it all of the time!
+At the end of this post, I share my three favorite travel credit cards for families to access airport lounges.
+We do it all the time!
 Our kids are always well-behaved in the lounges, and it saves us so much money.

 How To Get Into Airport Lounges